Drug rehabilitation: Barriers to treatment in the US

 Barriers to accessing drug treatment may worsen negative health outcomes and further exacerbate health inequalities in the United States.
-Stigmatization of drug use, the War on Drugs and criminalization, and the social determinants of health should all be considered when discussing access to drug treatment and potential barriers.
+Stigmatization of drug use, the war on drugs and criminalization, and the social determinants of health should all be considered when discussing access to drug treatment and potential barriers.

 Broad categories of barriers to drug treatment are: absences of problem, negative social support, fear of treatment, privacy concerns, time conflict, poor treatment availability, and admission difficulty.
 Other barriers to treatment include high costs, lack of tailored programs to address specific needs, and prerequisites that require participants to be house, abstinent from all substances, and/or employed.
 (See low-threshold treatment and housing first for more context on the latter point.)

+Loss of Child/Dependent Access

+In certain states, providers due to mandatory reporting methods and guidelines inform Child Protective Services of substance abusing parents for Schedule 1 substances including cannabis/marijuana.
+If a mother tests positive for using the substance during pregnancy in South Carolina she may be required to forfeit her child.

 Further, barriers to treatment can vary depending on the geographical location, gender, race, socioeconomic status, and status of past or current criminal justice system involvement of the person seeking treatment.